ircv3/ircv3-specifications/extensions/reg-core-3.3.md

   * `passphrase`: an unencrypted passphrase which is sent to the server.
   * `certfp`: the client certificate fingerprint as determined by the server if available.
-    The client MAY provide an empty credential (`*`) in this case.
-The server SHOULD calculate the credential using the client certificate fingerprint, if available.
-If no client certificate is presented, the server SHOULD NOT advertise the availability of this credential type.
+    The client SHOULD provide an empty credential (`*`), and the server MUST ignore the credential value provided by the client.
+The server MUST calculate the credential using the client certificate fingerprint (using the same method as for SASL certfp support).
+If no certificate is presented by the client, the server MUST respond to any registration attempts with `ERR_REG_INVALID_CRED_TYPE` and SHOULD NOT advertise this credential type.

 A sample 005 reply indicating support for credential types is:

     :irc.example.com 005 kaniini REGCREDTYPES=passphrase,certfp :are supported by this server

-The first credential type SHOULD be the implementation-defined default if default credential types are supported.
+The first credential type in this token SHOULD be used as the default if the client does not specify a credential type in the `REG CREATE` command.

 ## Examples